darshanshivakumar27/darshanshivakumar27/README.md

 ### 🔍 SignSetu QA API Automation

-Automated API testing framework built using Python and Pytest for validating backend APIs and detecting bugs.
+Automated **API testing framework** using Python and Pytest to validate backend APIs and detect bugs.

 **Technologies Used**